argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Extend EnvMock to help testing on external project side.
     Basically, the main one is a mock to ensure some function is called (although, that's easily done without EnvMock).

+*   Make operation to dump entire server config for support (without going to the server).

 Perf:

 *   Try querying values only - many queries may only need values (to provide suggestion) not entire `data_envelope`-s: